-Mouse Bait: Best Food Baits for Catching Mice Quickly
+Mouse & Rat Bait: Best Food Baits for Catching Rodents Quickly

 Mice are natural seed eaters so food items like peanut butter work well as bait.
 Inside the house, mice are particularly attracted to fatty and high-calorie foods.
 You can also use other types of nut spreads as an alternative like hazelnut spread or even Nutella.
 One mistake people make when using peanut butter is to dab a huge amount on the trap trigger.
 Actually, you only need to place a tiny amount (about the size of a pea) for the trap to be effective.